vanyasem/hackintosh-supermicro-kabylake/README.md

 ## Quirks

-Only one of the 2 Ethernet ports work in macOS.
-The left Ethernet port (closer to display cables) works.
+Only one of the 2 Ethernet ports works in macOS.
+The left Ethernet port (closer to the display cables) functions.

 However, if you plug anything into the right Ethernet port, the system will kernel panic soon after boot.
-There are multiple reports of the issue for different SuperMicro motherboards, and I was not able to find a fix for the issue.
+There are multiple reports of this issue for different SuperMicro motherboards, and I was unable to find a fix.

 ## Notes

-While the config itself is ready to use, you still need to [generate your own serial numbers and tweak the config accordingly](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-gensmbios) before installing the system.
+While the config itself is ready to use, you still need to [generate your own serial numbers and tweak the configuration accordingly](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-gensmbios) before installing the system.

-SuperMicro does not allow to change CFG lock in UEFI settings, so you will have to manually patch your UEFI to remove CFG lock.
-You will have to follow [this guide](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#checking-if-your-firmware-supports-cfg-lock-unlocking) first before attempting to install macOS.
-It's perfectly safe to do, as long as you understand the instructions given, and perform them exactly as described.
+SuperMicro does not allow changing CFG lock in UEFI settings, so you must manually patch your UEFI to remove CFG lock.
+Follow [this guide](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#checking-if-your-firmware-supports-cfg-lock-unlocking) first before attempting to install macOS; it’s safe as long as you understand what you're doing.

-You will also need to disable VT-D in UEFI settings.
-You can take a look at my UEFI settings in [this folder](UEFI_Settings/).
+Additionally, you have to disable VT-D in UEFI settings.
+You can review my UEFI settings in [this folder](UEFI_Settings/).

-After installing, you might be interested in [enabling secure boot](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#dmgloading).
+After installation, consider [enabling secure boot](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#dmgloading).
 I have only tested the `x86legacy` option.

-You can also [disable on-screen logging](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html#config-changes) once you're sure that your system is stable.
+You can also [disable on-screen logging](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html#config-changes) once you’re sure your system is stable.

-Boot chime is enabled to be played on the back orange AUX port.
+The boot chime is enabled to play on the back orange AUX port.

-Alternative (quiter) boot chime provided in [EFI/OC/Resources/Audio](EFI/OC/Resources/Audio)
+An alternative (quieter) boot chime is provided in [EFI/OC/Resources/Audio](EFI/OC/Resources/Audio).

-`ACPI` patches are included, and are specific to the motherboard.
-They were made by me on 11-Aug-2021.
-If you have a different motherboard, you will need to follow [this guide](https://dortania.github.io/Getting-Started-With-ACPI/) to create your own suitable for your motherboard.
+The `ACPI` patches included are specific to the motherboard and were created by me on 11-Aug-2021.
+If you have a different motherboard, follow [this guide](https://dortania.github.io/Getting-Started-With-ACPI/) to create your own patches suitable for your motherboard.

-`USBMap.kext` is specific to the motherboard, and was manually generated by me using [corpnewt/USBMap](https://github.com/corpnewt/USBMap).
+`USBMap.kext` is specific to the motherboard and was manually generated by me with [corpnewt/USBMap](https://github.com/corpnewt/USBMap).

-If you have a different motherboard, you have to generate your own `USBMap` yourself.
-Read [https://dortania.github.io/OpenCore-Post-Install/usb/](this) for more details.
+If you have a different motherboard, generate your own `USBMap` following [https://dortania.github.io/OpenCore-Post-Install/usb/](this guide).

-If you choose to try this config on a different motherboard despite the warnings above, you will also probably need to adjust the `layout-id` to get your audio ports detected correctly.
+If you choose to try this config on a different motherboard despite the warnings above, you may need to adjust the `layout-id` to get macOS to correctly detect your audio ports.
 Follow [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/audio.html#finding-your-layout-id).

 ## Bundled